ddss23/Passbolt-Password-Manager---Cloud-Deployment-on-AWS/README.md

 - You validate your ability to manage **sensitive information securely** in a cloud environment.
 - This serves as a practical, resume-ready project to showcase cloud and cybersecurity skills.

-> ✅ A great addition to your portfolio for roles such as Cybersecurity Analyst, Cloud Security Engineer, or DevSecOps Specialist.

 ---